 - anything you do to put the above things at risk for a thief, may prove a powerful deterrent;

 - make sure you park at designated sites and don’t park up for the night in a service station.
-As some media coverage from a few years ago highlighted, caravans parked in laybys and service stations are at high risk.
+As some media coverage from a several years ago highlighted, caravans parked in laybys and service stations are at high risk.

 So, you should fit things like hitchlocks, wheel clamps, immobilisers, tracking devices, micro-chips and so on.

 Remember to use only professionally-approved devices.
 Your insurance cover may demand that you take certain minimum steps to protect your property.
 At Cover4Caravans we’ll gladly explain that last point in more detail if you wish.
 Or in the meantime, watch our caravan security and insurance video

 Sometimes gadgets in your tourer might make the odd rainy day a little more bearable – but that’s a matter of personal taste.
 Suffice it to say that today there’s a vast range to choose from.

 What is important is that your caravan contains some minimum safety devices and gadgets, perhaps including:

 - a smoke detector (this is different to the above gadget);